andriandwl/auditrailes/README.md

 An audit trail is a systematic record of activities or events that occur within a system, process, or transaction.
 The purpose of an audit trail is to enable accurate monitoring and analysis of these activities

+## Requirements

+- Node.js
+- Express
+- Redis

 ## Features

-List the key features of your project.
-Use bullet points for clarity.
+List the key features

 - Subscribers
 - Handlers event